ShaunaGordon/hugo-lucid-dream/README.md

 You may configure your website based on the client device by using the `isMobile` JS variable.
 It is `true` when the client device is a mobile and vice versa.

 ### Error and About pages
 This theme supports total customization of **about** and **error** pages.
-These pages may be customized through the [`about.md`](/exampleSite/content/about.md) and [`404.md`](/exampleSite/content/404.md) files. *Dream Plus reads the above stated files as plain Markdown text* and then renders them.
+These pages may be customized through the [`about.md`](/exampleSite/content/about.md) and [`404.md`](/exampleSite/content/404.md) files. *Lucid Dream reads the above stated files as plain Markdown text* and then renders them.
 Once you've finished writing the files and modifying them according to your needs, paste them in the `content` folder of your Hugo site.
 If you don't want these pages to be built by Hugo and served with their own links such as `<website>.<domain>/about` or `<website>.<domain>/404`.
 Then you can tell Hugo to ignore these through [`ignoreFiles`](https://gohugo.io/getting-started/configuration/#ignore-files-when-rendering) variable in your `config.toml` file as follows:
 ```toml
 ignoreFiles = ["content/404.md", "content/about.md"]